 Agencies should be aware of the following:

-when using a multi-staged EOI process, suppliers must be provided,
+For example, when using a multi-staged EOI process, suppliers must

 each stage of the purchasing process;

-business, are the same for multi-staged procurement as for a
+from local businesses are the same for multi-staged procurement as

 requirements in relation to setting up of a multi-use list are